Yasuhito Endo scored a late double as Gamba Osaka beat Nagoya Grampus 4-1 to retain the Emperor’s Cup on Friday.

 Nagoya’s hopes of a comeback were extinguished when Endo squared for Futagawa to slot home after good work from Tomokazu Myojin on the left wing.
 Endo swiveled to lash the fourth into the roof of the net deep into time added on.

-Gamba had already qualified for the ACL having finished third in the table behind champion Kashima Antlers and Kawasaki Frontale.
+Gamba had already qualified for the ACL having finished third in the table behind champions Kashima Antlers and Kawasaki Frontale.

 Nagoya manager Dragan Stojkovic said he was proud of his players and felt the result flattered Gamba.